codatio/codat-docs/docs/using-the-api/managing-companies.md

 </Tabs>

-To remove a company from a group use the [Remove company from group](/platform-api#/operations/remove-company-from-group) endpoint.
+To remove a company from a group, use the [Remove company from group](/platform-api#/operations/remove-company-from-group) endpoint.

 <Tabs>